-SUSTAINABLE FINANCE DISCLOSURE REGULATION PICTET GROUP In 2024, we plan to continue our efforts to engage with issuers and third party fund managers across our investment portfolios to encourage them to set science-based targets, grow and launch new investment solutions that foster the low-carbon transition, and motivate other stakeholders join the net-zero transition.
+DISCLOSURE REGULATION PICTET GROUP organisations navigate challenges, and we are committed to supporting ethical decision- making that ensures resilience over the long term.
+Looking ahead, we are eager to explore nature stewardship, emphasising the value of biodiversity and ecosystems.
+By integrating nature-based solutions into investment strategies, we hope to contribute to a future where nature plays a central role in sustainable growth, guided by our long-term vision.
 Table 3: Indicators applicable to investments in investee companies.
-Eligible Assets: 58% INDICATORS FOR SOCIAL AND EMPLOYEE, RESPECT FOR HUMAN RIGHTS, ANTI-CORRUPTION AND ANTI-BRIBERY MATTERS Adverse sustainability indicator Metric Metric Impact year 2023 Impact year 2022 Explanation Anti-corruption and anti-bribery 15.
-Lack of anti- corruption and anti-bribery policies Share of investments in entities without policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption (%) 1% 1% Data Coverage on eligible assets 86% Exclusions Our Responsible Investing strategies exclude companies in severe breach of UN Global Compact Principles and OECD Guidelines for Multinationals, including severe corruption and bribery issues.
-Active ownership In 2022 we initiated our Group Engagement Focus program which includes engagements with companies in breach of UN Global Compact principles or OECD Guidelines for Multinational Enterprises.
+Eligible Assets: 58% INDICATORS FO INDICATORS FOR SOCIAL AND EMPLOYEE, RESPECT FOR HUMAN RIGHTS, ANTI-CORRUPTION AND ANTI-BRIBERY MATTERS Adverse sustaina ability indicator Metric Impact Impact Impact Explanation Actions taken, and actions planned and year year year 2022 targets set for the next reference period 2024 2023 Anti- corruption and anti-bribery 15.
+Lack of anti- corruption and anti-bribery policies Share of investments in entities without policies on anti- corruption and anti- bribery consistent 1% 1% 1% Data Coverage on eligible assets 88% Exclusions Our Responsible Investing strategies exclude companies in severe breach of UN Global Compact Principles and OECD Guidelines for Multinationals, including severe corruption

+EU SUSTAINABLE FINANCE D DISCLOSURE REGULATION PICTET GROUP Multinational Enterprises.
 Such engagements may cover topics such as business ethics and corruption.
 Where relevant, we use proxy voting to reinforce our engagement activity on business ethics and corruption, either by supporting shareholder resolutions or by voting against management when we felt that progress was not sufficient.